-- Secondly, you need to get an “abrasive” toothpaste – The ones that feel like very fine sandpaper.
+- Secondly, you need to get an “abrasive” toothpaste for this to work.
+The ones that have “polishing properties” and feel like very fine sandpaper.

 4) USE VASELINE

-This is another trick that techies use to hide the scratches, and yep, just about any petroleum jelly based products will work.
+This is another trick that we techies use to hide the scratches, and yep, just about any petroleum jelly-based products will work.
 All we need is to gently rub the cream into the “scar”, and it should start to “blend in”, fade the scratch mark.
 Take note though – This seems to only work on matte plastic screens and not the glossy glass ones.

 6) BANANA AND BAKING SODA!?